dfelinto/blender-manual/manual/addons/lighting/sun_position.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Start by selecting the sun object and Environment Texture node.
 You can then synchronize them by enabling *Sync Sun to Texture*.
-Hovering any 3D View will display the environment texture.
+Hovering any 3D Viewport will display the environment texture.
 Use the :kbd:`MMB` to pan, scroll wheel to zoom, and :kbd:`Ctrl-MMB` to set the exposure.
 Zoom and click the center of the sun in the texture.
 After that, the sun object will be locked to it.